 9x12 Bust $40.
 11x14 Full Figure $80.
 Grey tones: +$20.
 Colors: +$35. +1 additional character: +25 (bust) +50 (full figure).
 11x17 - Full Figure $125, additional characters: +$75 per character.
 Eisma was in town last year, and I didn't get anything from him because of a combination of price and my not having a strong emotional response to his work.
 He's not a bad artist, though, and I like that he has such clear terns posted online.
 Let's say I got the Devil Men in color: $215-305.
 Looking at his female characters, I'm reminded of Al Barrionuevo's Cay'an, especially the eyes.
 Since there are no clear, full figure drawings of that character publicly available (to my knowledge,) that might be $115-160 well spent.

 I understand Davis charges $60 for a bust.
-That's okay.
-You know, I just really can't get excited about this guy, so barring a kickass Human Squirrel full figure, I doubt that this one is going to happen.
+That's okay, but I'm not into busts.
+Barring a kickass Human Squirrel full figure, I doubt that this one is going to happen.